Relativistic unitary coupled cluster method for ground-state molecular properties: Result and Discussion

 \subsection{Electric Field Gradient}

-To further assess the performance of the newly developed UCC methods, we have calculated the electronic component of the EFG value ($V_{zz}(\vec{R}_{k})$) for the series of dihalogen molecules FY (Y = F, Cl, Br, I, At) and compared them with the four-component CCSD Z-vector results.
-The reference CCSD Z-vector values were adopted from the work of Aucar et al.\cite{aucar2021relativistic} To maintain consistency, all calculations in this work were carried out using the same dyall.cv2z basis set and molecular geometries as employed in the ref \cite{aucar2021relativistic}.
-The molecular geometries for the series of dihalogen molecules are also provided in the supporting information.
-Figure \ref{fig:my_label4}(a) provides a comparison of the UCC3 and qUCCSD values with the reference CCSD Z-vector method for the \textit{zz}-component (with the z axis chosen along the molecular bond) of the electronic component of EFG values ($q_{zz}(\vec{R}_{k})$) for atoms in the FY series.
-The corresponding values are provided in Table \ref{table:4}.
-It can be seen that the qUCCSD values closely follow the CCSD values throughout the data set, with the bars almost overlapping in most cases.
-The UCC3 method displays small but noticeable deviations, particularly for heavier atoms such as I and At.
-Table \ref{table:4} also presents their deviations from the reference values, which in this case are CCSD Z-vector values, as no experimental values are available.
-From the table, it is clear that qUCCSD values show smaller deviations from CCSD results compared to UCC3, often by an order of magnitude.
-The highest deviation in UCC3 is observed to be 1.008 a.u., which is observed for At in FAt.
-The qUCCSD method, on the other hand, shows a deviation of 0.086 a.u. for the electronic component of EFG values ($q_{zz}(\vec{R}_{k})$).
+To further assess the performance of the newly developed UCC methods, we calculated the electronic component ($q_{zz}$) of the electric field gradient ($V_{zz}(\vec{R}_{k})$), for a series of dihalogen molecules, FY (Y = F, Cl, Br, I, At), and compared them with the four-component CCSD results.
+The reference Z-vector values were taken from the work of Aucar \textit{et al.}.\cite{aucar2021relativistic} To maintain consistency, all calculations were carried out using the same Dyall.cv2z basis set and molecular geometries as employed in Ref. \onlinecite{aucar2021relativistic}.
+The molecular geometries for the series of dihalogen molecules are also provided in the Supporting Information.
+Figure \ref{fig:my_label4}(a) compares the UCC3 and qUCCSD values with the reference Z-vector results for the \textit{zz}-component (with the \textit{z}-axis chosen along the molecular bond) of the EFG values ($q_{zz}(\vec{R}_{k})$), for atoms in the FY series.
+The corresponding numerical values are listed in Table \ref{table:4}.
+It can be seen that the qUCCSD values closely follow the CCSD results throughout the data set, with the bars nearly overlapping in most cases.
+In contrast, the UCC3 method displays small but noticeable deviations, particularly for heavier atoms such as I and At.
+Table \ref{table:4} also reports the deviations($\delta\%$) from the reference values, which in this case correspond to the Z-vector results, as no experimental data are available.
+From Table \ref{table:4}, it is clear that the qUCCSD values show smaller deviations from the CCSD results than the UCC3 values, often by an order of magnitude.
+The largest deviation obtained with the UCC3 method is 1.008 a.u., observed for At in FAt.
+In contrast, the qUCCSD method shows a deviation of only 0.044 a.u. for the same system.